XML in Excel (Table of Contents)

 - XML is just a piece of information wrapped in tags, just like the above-mentioned note.

-- Usually, most of the XML applications work as expected even if you add new data (or it is removed).
+- Usually, most XML applications work as expected, even if you add new data (or it is removed).

-- XML Simplifies tasks like data transport, data sharing, data availability & platform changes.
+- XML Simplifies tasks like data transport, sharing, availability & platform changes.

 - The XML standard is a flexible & easy way to create information formats.

-- XML helps out in electronically sharing structured data via the public Internet or through a corporate network.
+- XML helps electronically share structured data via public or corporate networks.

 - XML is a hierarchical structure.